 Running a home.

 By giving yourself a time-out, which is a great way to practice self-care, you're allowing your body to take a break from the daily stressors.
 By rejuvenating your body and mind, you'll be better equipped to handle the stress of everyday living.
+Time-out could be a 10 minutes walk outdoors, five minutes of meditation, or a full day of rest.

 Key Benefit #2: Better Management of Anxiety and Depression